Norddeutsche Landesbank

 The Norddeutsche Landesbank Girozentrale (abbreviated NORD/LB) is a German Landesbank and one of the largest commercial banks in Germany.
 It is a public corporation majority-owned by the federal states of Lower Saxony and Saxony-Anhalt with its head office in Hanover and branches in Braunschweig and Magdeburg.
 Regional Sparkassen hold a minority stake of 35 percent.

+NORD/LB has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 History

 Beginnings

 NORD/LB was established in 1765 as Braunschweigische Staatsbank.
 Under the current name, the bank started its business on 1 July 1970.
 The main areas of specialization of NORD/LB are investment banking, agricultural and real estate banking, corporate finance, ship and aircraft financing and private banking.
 NORD/LB maintains branch offices in all major financial and trading centers, including London (since 1985), Singapore (since 2004) and New York City (since 1991).
 Today, NORD/LB is Germany's largest bank for national and international bond issues.

 In 1992, a new state treaty between the federal states of Lower Saxony, Saxony-Anhalt and Mecklenburg Western-Pomerania was signed so that NORD/LB; NORD/LB became the first landesbank owned by three German federal states.
 Mecklenburg-Western Pomerania sold its stake in NORD/LB in 2005.